iqtree/cmaple/README.md

 ### 1. Infer a phylogenetic tree from an alignment

-Together with the executables, there is an example alignment (`example.maple` in the `example` directory) in the release package.
+Together with the executables, there is an `example.maple` alignment in the release package.
 Once can reconstruct a phylogenetic tree from that alignment (assuming that you are now in the same folder with `example.maple`).

     cmaple -aln example.maple